Macroeconomic and welfare effects of tax reforms in emerging economies: A case study of Morocco

 PhD candidate in Economics

 Macroeconomist.
-I study the evolution of corporate profits and the distribution of factor income.
+I study the evolution of corporate profits.